 Physiotherapists may work independently, or as an integral member of a multidisciplinary health team.
 The diversity of physiotherapy is one of its primary attractions.
 If you are considering a career as a physiotherapist you are strongly advised to talk to physiotherapists working in the HSE and voluntary sectors to gain an understanding of both the intensity of the qualifying programme and also the demands of the job.

-Physiotherapy at University of Limerick is part of the Department of Clinical Therapies in the Faculty of Education and Health Sciences.
-Established in 2002, we are the only physiotherapy academic programme in Ireland situated outside of Dublin.
+Physiotherapy at University of Limerick is part of the School of Allied Health in the Faculty of Education and Health Sciences.
 Our BSc in Physiotherapy is accredited by the Irish Society of Chartered Physiotherapists (ISCP) which is a member organisation of the World Organisation for Physical Therapy (WCPT).

 Physiotherapy teaching expertise and research interests include:

 - Interventions for promoting physical activity in chronic conditions

 - Pain, including arthritis, spinal and joint pain